AdguardTeam/AdguardKnowledgeBase/03.macos/05.solving-problems/04.big-sur-issues/docs.en.md

 >You can find more information about how to get started on [Shadowsocks website](https://shadowsocks.org/en/config/quick-guide.html).

 Then you'd have to install Shadowsocks client on your Mac.
 Make sure that you select 'Manual Mode' in its settings!
-AdGuard won't work if you select 'Auto Mode' or 'Global Mode'.
+The configuration won't work if you select 'Auto Mode' or 'Global Mode'.

 <img src="https://cdn.adguard.com/public/Adguard/kb/BigSur/problems/shadowsocks.png" style="max-width: 350px;">